Why did Shoal create Out of Our Depths?

 Systems Engineering is what we do at Shoal – we are passionate about it and dedicated to advancing the field.
 This means pushing ourselves today, but we understand that looking to the future is just as critical.

-Out of Our Depths was written so that we could engage with today’s young inquisitive minds and grow the future generation of Systems Engineers.
+Out of Our Depths was written so that we could engage with today’s young inquisitive minds and grow the future generation of Systems Engineers, a step towards fulfilling our Purpose to apply systems thinking to bring about positive change.
 The book aims to introduce a holistic approach to problem solving wrapped up in an entertaining and engaging story.

 What is the story about?